ErickDelgad0/StarPointCRM/README.md

 ## Creating the .env file and Running Docker Container
 1. Navigate to the root directory of the project.
-2. Create a new file named .env.
+2. Create a new file named .env
 3. Open the .env file in your preferred text editor.
 4. Add the following variables and set their respective values:
     MYSQL_DATABASE=YourDatabaseName